RulCab/kavakChallenge/README.md

   In production (Render), persistence can use **Firestore** if `FIREBASE_CREDENTIALS` is set.
 - **Handles long discussions**:  Supports multi-turn conversations with configurable limits.
 - **Response time optimization**: Ensures responses are generated within **30 seconds**.
-- **Multiple debate topics**: Focused on perfumery-related topics (designer vs niche, seasonal use, etc.).
+- **Multiple debate topics**: The bot adapts to any initial claim provided by the user (e.g., Coca-Cola vs Pepsi, flat earth, sports debates, etc.).”
 - **Docker-ready**: Easily run with make run

 ---